nest/nest-simulator/doc/installation/index.rst

           conda activate ENVNAME

-   .. tab:: Windows
+   .. tab:: Live Media (cross-platform)

-       We don't support NEST natively on Windows, but you can run NEST in a virtual machine.
+       We have live media (.ova) if you want to run NEST in a virtual machine.
+This option is suitable for Windows users, since we don't support
+       NEST natively on Windows,

        :ref:`Download the live media here <download_livemedia>`, and follow the :doc:`instructions to set up the virutal machine <livemedia>` .

+   .. tab:: NeuroFedora

+       The NeuroFedora team has generously provided the latest versions of NEST on their platform.

+       Find out more on their site: https://docs.fedoraproject.org/en-US/neurofedora/nest/.
+       A. Sinha also provided some helpful FAQs, `which you can find here <https://www.nest-simulator.org/mailinglist/hyperkitty/search?mlist=users%40nest-simulator.org&q=fedora>`_.

 **Once NEST is installed, you can run it in Python, IPython, or Jupyter Notebook**